more information....

 cut the sample from the plant

 Preparing a sample for the pressure chamber usually involves removing a small lateral branch; if very small plants are used, the entire tip may be required.
 Removing the sample with a sharp knife or razor blade eliminates needless re-cutting, which can introduce considerable error in some species.
-The cut should be clean and normally at an angle makes for easier viewing.Cutting a sample for plant moisture stress testing
+The cut should be clean and normally at an angle, making for easier viewing.Cutting a sample for plant moisture stress testing

 Because measurements should be taken as soon as possible after the sample is cut, it is advisable to take the instrument to the sampling site if possible.
 In many plants (especially new shoots and succulent plants) a delay in making a measurement may introduce significant error.
 For example, samples can be taken from dormant plants and stored for 20 minutes under cool, humid conditions before measuring with little error; however, succulent samples stored in warm, dry conditions for 20 minutes can experience an increase of 10 bar or more during that 20-